enoch-ng/Dota2HelperBot/README.md

-	"filter_matches": Bool, determines whether the bot only reports on important matches (i.e. matches in notable leagues) "notable_leagues": Array of ints representing the IDs of leagues you want to track "filter_generic": Bool, determines whether the bot filters out matches where neither team has a real name "no_repeat_matches": Bool, controls the norepeatmatches setting (see below) "save_match_data": Bool, controls logging of data obtained from API calls "verbose": Bool, enables a bit more information in the program output }
+	"filter_matches": Bool, determines whether the bot only reports on important matches (i.e. matches in notable leagues) "notable_leagues": Array of ints representing the IDs of leagues you want to track "filter_generic": Bool, determines whether the bot filters out matches where neither team has a real name "no_repeat_matches": Bool, controls whether the bot filters out matches with the same teams and series score as a previous one
+	"save_match_data": Bool, controls logging of data obtained from API calls "verbose": Bool, enables a bit more information in the program output }
 ```

 Of these fields, only `token` and `apikey` are required. `prefix` defaults to semicolon if left blank or not provided.
+The bot will attempt to determine its owner automatically if `owner` is not provided.

 ## Implemented commands